TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

 We're setting the player's inventory to 26, because when we implement the menu system, each letter in the (English) alphabet will correspond to one item slot.
-You can expand the inventory if you want, though you'll need to come up with an alternative menu system to accomodate having more choices.
+You can expand the inventory if you want, though you'll need to come up with an alternative menu system to accommodate having more choices.

 In order to actually pick up an item of the floor, we'll require the rogue to move onto the same tile and press a key.
 First, we'll want an easy way to grab all the items that currently exist in the map.
 Open up `game_map.py` and add the following: